How to set up an inflatable pool.

 Happy kid tip: Allow desperately hot child to lay down and watch the water flow in because it makes him happy.
 Which makes you happy.
 And yes, I waded in there too.

 It’s like watching paint dry.
-Best to go do something else because you won’t be swimming today unless you just want to sit.
+Best to go do something else because you won’t be swimming the first day unless you just want to sit in some very cold water!

 9. Once pool is full, add chemicals, and place pool cover over top.

-Uncover during the day so the water can warm up from the sunshine!
-And with any luck, you’ll be swimming as soon as you can handle the water temperature.
+- Uncover the pool during a nice summer day so the water can warm up from the sunshine!

-10. Welcome home Big Blue!
+10. Welcome home Big Blue inflatable pool!
 We’re back in business!

 And then it rained.